 Kalamata olives are usually found canned or jarred and are often stored in red wine vinegar.
 Beware that the vinegar is high in carbohydrate so if eating olives on a ketogenic diet it is best to avoid consuming too much of the vinegar they come in.

 Smoked Wild-Caught Fish

 The best choices are salmon, sardines, and tuna.
 These fish are some of the most potent sources of the omega-3 fatty acids DHA and EPA.
 These fats are critical to brain and nervous system health.
 Fish are also rich in vitamins, minerals, and protein.
 Tuna, as a large predator, can be high in mercury and other toxins so consumption should be limited to 1 or 2 times per week.

 Look for these fish in BPA free cans or pouches.
 They usually come packed in spring water or olive oil.
 They are smoked so no cooking is required.
 They can easily be mixed with some avocado oil mayo (avoid canola oil!) for a quick and easy tuna salad style snack.

 To give your body the optimum opportunity to achieve ketosis and enter into fat-burning mode it is best to avoid unnecessary snacking, but if you must snack, snack right!
 By maintaining low-carbohydrate intake your blood sugar will remain stable.
 This will help curb cravings and allow your body to stay in a moderate state of ketosis so that you continue to burn stubborn body fat all day long.

 For expert guidance on navigating the modified ketogenic diet, Dr. Don Colbert has developed a modified ketogenic diet for weight loss, brain health, and the management of inflammation.
-Dr. Colbert’s Slender System is the fastest way to burn fat in 21 days.
+Dr. Colbert’s Keto Zone Diet is the fastest way to burn fat in 21 days.
 Sign up for free now!